vordonez6/shaping-quantum/content/braids/index.md

 only exist starting from \\(B\_{3}\\)

-\\(\hspace{1cm}\\) We will now show that the first type of relation is true by looking at Figure 3.2.1. below.
+\\(\hspace{1cm}\\) We will now show that the first type of relation is true by looking at the figure below.

 <div class="centered_image">
 {{< paige/figure caption="First Braid Relation" >}}